lxbarth/osso/sites/all/modules/feeds/README.txt

 Name:        feeds_schedule_queue_num
 Default:     200
-             The number of feeds to queue on cron time.
-Only has an effect if Drupal Queue is enabled.
+Description: The number of feeds to queue on cron time.
+Only has an effect if
+             Drupal Queue is enabled.
              http://drupal.org/project/drupal_queue

+Name:        feeds_data_$importer_id
+Default:     feeds_data_$importer_id
+Description: The table used by FeedsDataProcessor to store feed items.
+Usually a
+             FeedsDataProcessor builds a table name from a prefix (feeds_data_) and the importer's id ($importer_id).
+This default table name can be overridden by defining a variable with the same name.

 Glossary
 ========